microsoft/api-guidelines/Guidelines.md

 Running Operations     | Operation Creation Time Completed Operations   | Operation Creation Time

-Note that "Completed Operations" is a goal state (see below), and may actually be any of several different states such as "successful", "cancelled", "failed" and so forth.
+Note that "Completed Operations" is a goal state (see below), and may be any of several different states such as "successful", "canceled", "failed" and so forth.

 #### 13.2.5.
 Operation resource
-An operation is a user addressable resource that tracks a stepwise long running operation.
+An operation is a user addressable resource that tracks a long-running stepwise operation.
 Operations MUST support GET semantics.
 The GET operation against an operation MUST return:

-1. The operation resource, it's state, and any extended state relevant to the particular API.
+1. The operation resource, it's states, and any extended state relevant to the particular API.
 2. 200 OK as the response code.

 Services MAY support operation cancellation by exposing DELETE on the operation.
-If supported DELETE operations MUST be idempotent.
+If supported, DELETE operations MUST be idempotent.

 > Note: From an API design perspective, cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc.
-Following a cancelled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.
+Following a canceled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.

 Services that do not support operation cancellation MUST return a 405 Method Not Allowed in the event of a DELETE.